Eyescale/Consensus/README.txt

 	2. Consensus Data Model
-	The Consensus data model aims at being simple and universal, and relies on the Consensus entity as fundamental building block (record type) of the Consensus database (CNDB).
+	The Consensus data model aims at being simple and universal, and relies on the Consensus instance as fundamental building block (record type) of the Consensus data base (CNDB).

+	One of the key driving objectives of the on-going Consensus development efforts is to harmonize Consensus internal and external representations - so that, ultimately, the language can implement itself.

-	Internally, to date, Consensus relies on the notions of lists, items and entities,
+	Internally, to date, Consensus relies on the notions of lists, items and instances,
 	where:

 	.
 Consensus lists and items address directly the Consensus first Design Principle: